Today I’m sharing with you 3 common myths about sex, pregnancy, and birth.

 Resource: Labor & Delivery Birth Options

-These myths come from misinformation and lack of information that many of us have received over the years.
+These myths come from misinformation and lack of information.

 I’m not the only one who has once held these beliefs about sex, pregnancy, and birth.

-Each time I made the realization that I wasn’t given the full truth on these topics, it was hard and it hurt.
+Each time I made the realization that I wasn’t given the full truth on sex, pregnancy, and birth, it was hard and it hurt.
 Now, I use this platform and my products to educate about pregnancy and birth so that women can be informed.

 What myths about sex, pregnancy, and birth have you had to learn?